 Research

-Ponzi Funds (joint with Jean-Philippe Bouchaud, Dario Villamaina)
+Self-Inflated Fund Returns (joint with Jean-Philippe Bouchaud, Dario Villamaina)

 Many active funds hold concentrated portfolios.
 Flow-driven trading pushes up the funds’ existing positions resulting in self-inflated returns.
 We show that when allocating capital across funds, investors are unable to identify whether realized returns are self-inflated or fundamental.
 Flows that chase self-inflated returns predict bubbles in ETFs and lead to a daily wealth reallocation of $500 Million from ETFs alone.
 We provide a simple regulatory reporting measure – fund illiquidity – which captures a fund’s potential for self-inflated returns.